AguaClara/Textbook/AIDE/Specifications.rst

 The AguaClara flocculator is designed with the following goals:

-A. Velocity gradient and residence time to aggregate individual particles and small flocs into flocs large enough to settle out in the sedimentation tanks.
+A. Provide a velocity gradient and residence time allowing aggregation of individual particles and small flocs into flocs large enough to settle out in the clarifier.
 The product of velocity gradient (G) and residence time (ϴ) is a dimensionless number known as collision potential or Gϴ.

 #.
-Minimize retention time to reach a design Gϴ of approximately 35,000.
+Set the retention time to reach a design Gϴ of approximately 35,000.
 This determines the minimum total volume of the flocculator.
-The design volume of the flocculator may be larger due to construction constraints, such as making the length of the flocculator the same as the length of the sedimentation tanks or keeping the flocculator channels wide enough to fit a human body for ease of cleaning and maintenance.
+The design volume of the flocculator may be larger due to construction constraints, such as making the length of the flocculator the same as the length of the clarifier bays or keeping the flocculator channels wide enough to fit a human body for ease of cleaning and maintenance.

 #.
 Minimize “dead zones” in the flocculator and reduce the opportunity for short circuiting of the flocculator.